ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 **Install the App:**

-Go to the “My Apps” section and install the app on the Sitecore AI or XMC instance where you want to enable this integration.
+Go to the “My Apps” section and install the app on the SitecoreAI or XMC instance where you want to enable this integration.

 **Retrieve Tenant ID:**